 - Cook the pasta according to the package instructions, then drain (saving ½ cup of the cooking water) and set aside.

-- Meanwhile, make the dairy-free white sauce by putting the almond milk in a saucepan over medium heat.
+- Meanwhile, make the dairy-free white sauce by putting the soy milk in a saucepan over medium heat.

 - Cook over medium heat, stirring frequently until it starts to thicken and turn into a smooth, creamy sauce.